Artificial intelligence will create an extraordinary market for self-service legal products; visionary law firms will lead.

 LegalSifter offers a 24x7x365 version of your lawyers to your clients for self-service contract review in a minute or two.

 Your clients use your firm every day through LegalSifter.

 Stand out in a sea of look-a-like law firms.

-Our Partner Experience team supports and trains you on every facet of your program.
+Our Partnerships team supports and trains you on every facet of your program.

 Sign clients to high-margin, recurring revenue subscriptions.

 Add your branding to all areas of our software and Sifters.